 The following considerations apply when deploying Storage Spaces Direct in a virtualized environment.

-2-node deployments must configure a witness (Cloud Witness or File Share Witness)
+Two-node deployments must configure a witness (Cloud Witness or File Share Witness)

-Azure – Configure Availability Set
+Azure – Configure the Availability Set

 Hyper-V – Configure AntiAffinityClassNames on the VMs to separate the VMs across nodes

-Leverage low latency / high performance storage - Azure Premium Storage managed disks are required
+Use low latency / high performance storage - Azure Premium Storage managed disks are required

 Deploy a flat storage design with no caching devices configured